skepsy-dev/myprojects/README.md

 user logged in via web.js eth address.

-on successful log in, call to showproj.php to show data table of sql entries from logged in "user_address". if no entries to read "Add a new project.
-Your home to store your safe links."
+on successful log in, call to showproj.php to show data table of sql entries from logged in "user_address".

 table forms: